-Belarus is a landlocked country located in Eastern Europe bordered by Latvia, Lithuania, Poland, Russia, and Ukraine.
+Belarus is a landlocked country located in Eastern Europe bordered by Latvia, Lithuania, Poland, Russia, and the Ukraine.

 Belarus is a presidential republic, governed by the President and the National Assembly.
 The National Assembly has two chambers, the 110-member House of Representatives (the lower house) and the Council of the Republic (the upper house) consisting of 64 senators.

 The House of Representatives has the power to make constitutional amendments, appoint the Prime Minister, call for a vote of confidence regarding the Prime Minister, and make suggestions on foreign and domestic policy.

 The Council of the Republic has the power to select various government officials, impeach the President and accept or reject the bills passed by the House of Representatives.
 Each chamber has the ability to veto any law passed by local officials if it is contrary to the constitution.

-The government includes a Council of Ministers, headed by the Prime Minister.
-The members of this council may not be members of the legislature and are appointed by the President.
+The government includes the Council of Ministers, headed by the Prime Minister.
+The members of this council may not be members of the Council of the Republic and are appointed by the President (and the Prime Minister's apointment is also subject to approval by the House of Representatives).

 Belarus has approximately 9.5 million inhabitants.
-The capital and the largest city in Belarus is Minsk, which has a population of approximately 2 million.
-Minsk is the principal economic and political center, the seat of the President, the Government and the National Assembly.
-Other cities with major populations include Brest (347,600), Grodno (370,900), Gomel (535,700), Mogiley (381,500), and Vitebsk
+The capital and largest city in Belarus is Minsk, which has a population of approximately 2 million.
+Minsk is the principal economic and political centre, the seat of the President, the Government and the National Assembly.

-(378,000).
+Other cities with major populations include Brest (347,600), Grodno (370,900), Gomel (535,700), Mogilev (381,500), and Vitebsk (378,000).

 Ethnic Belarusians constitute 83.7% of Belarus' total population.
 The next largest ethnic groups are Russians (8.3%), Poles (3.1%), and Ukrainians (1.7%).